milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 milvus/milvus        2.2.0                2.0.0-rc.6                Milvus is an open-source vector database built ...
 ```

-### 5. Upgrade
+### Step 5.
+Upgrade

-Run the following commands to upgrade your Milvus version from v2.0.0-rc7 to v2.0.0-rc8.
+1. Run the following commands to upgrade your Milvus standalone from 2.0.0-RC7 to 2.0.0-RC8.

 ```
 $ helm repo update
 $ helm upgrade my-release milvus/milvus --set cluster.enabled=false --set etcd.replicaCount=1 --set minio.mode=standalone --set pulsar.enabled=false
 ```

-Run `$ helm list` again to check your Milvus version.
-You can see your Milvus standalone has been updated to v2.0.0-rc8.
+2. Run `$ helm list` again to check your Milvus app version.
+You can see your Milvus standalone has been upgraded to 2.0.0-RC8.

 ```
 NAME              NAMESPACE        REVISION        UPDATED                                     STATUS          CHART               APP VERSION my-release        default          2               2021-11-08 17:15:46.530627 +0800 CST        deployed        milvus-2.3.3        2.0.0-rc.8
 ```

-Run `$ kubectl get pods` to check the new pods.
+3. Run `$ kubectl get pods` to check the new pods.
 You can see the following output.

 ```
 NAME                                            READY   STATUS    RESTARTS   AGE